Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611103-SubmissionTutorialDocker.md

 ## Final Submission Eligibility

 Starting September 1 at 23:59 Eastern Time, we will be accepting docker submissions.
 In order to be eligible you need to have submitted your [short paper](#!Synapse:syn25829070/wiki/611105) by August 23 at 10 am Eastern Time.
 If you don't have a short paper submitted, you will not be able to submit a final docker submission.
+Your final docker submission is due September 15 at 23:59 Eastern Time.

 ---